 Although diabetes insipidus and diabetes mellitus are unrelated diseases, they both have increased thirst and urination as symptoms.
 These symptoms should always be investigated by a doctor.

-Colored urine may indicate a medical problem or may be the result of ingesting certain foods, drinks, medications or multivitamins containing pigments or added dyes.
+Urine with an abnormal color may indicate a medical problem or may be the result of ingesting certain foods, drinks, medications, or multivitamins containing pigments or added dyes.
 Diagnostic dyes used in medical tests and medications can also color urine.
 It’s a good idea to check the information sheet that accompanies a prescribed medication or medical treatment so that you won’t be surprised by colored urine if this is one of the side effects.

 © 2010 Linda Crampton